-For the purposes of this paragraph, the term "hazardous substances" shall mean any substance which at any time shall be listed as "hazardous" or "toxic" in the regulations implementing the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) (42 USC §6901, et seq.), or other federal or State law, or any other substance, chemical, material or waste product whose presence, nature or quality is potentially injurious to the public health, safety, welfare, the environment or the property.
+For the purposes of this paragraph, the term "hazardous substances" shall mean any substance which at any time shall be listed as "hazardous" or "toxic" in the regulations implementing the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) (42 USC §6901, et seq.), or other federal or State law, or any other substance, chemical, material or waste product whose presence, nature or quality is potentially injurious to public health, safety, welfare, the environment or the property.
 The term "reasonable inquiry" shall mean a thorough examination of the property and all records of the property, and any examination that GRANTOR was legally obligated to conduct as a result of any judicial or administrative order, or federal or State law.

 The acquisition price of the property being acquired reflects the fair market value of the property without the presence of hazardous substances.
-If the property being acquired is found to be contaminated by a hazardous substance which may require remediation under federal or State law, STATE may elect to recover its clean-up costs from those who caused or contributed to the contamination.
+If the property being acquired is found to be contaminated by a hazardous substance which may require remediation under federal or State law, STATE may elect to recover its clean-up costs from those who caused, contributed to, or otherwise are legally responsible for the contamination.

-- 8. This contract may be modified, changed, or rescinded only by an instrument in writing executed by the parties hereto. - 9.
-STATE's obligation to consummate the purchase of the property is subject to the completion and approval by the STATE (which completion will not be unreasonably delayed and approval will not be unreasonably withheld) of a Phase I Environmental Assessment Report which concludes that the assessment has revealed no evidence of any recognized adverse environmental conditions, including but not limited to the presence of hazardous material in connection with the property.
+9. STATE's obligation to consummate the purchase of the property is subject to the completion and approval by the STATE (which completion will not be unreasonably delayed and approval will not be unreasonably withheld) of a Phase I - Environmental Assessment Report which concludes that the assessment has revealed no evidence of any recognized adverse environmental conditions, including but not limited to the presence of hazardous material in connection with the property.
 STATE may, at its own discretion, waive this condition in writing.